railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	#.
 Are your client programs correctly installed?
 If your Open ERP GTK clients haven't started then
 	   the swiftest approach is to reinstall them.

+           .. _fig-cmdp:

            .. figure:: images/cmd_prompt_ping.png
               :align: center

-              ..
+              *Sending a ping from the command prompt.*

 	#.
 Can the client computers see the server computer at all?
 Check this by opening a command prompt
 	   window (enter \ ``cmd``\  in the window :menuselection:`Start --> Run...` ) and enter \ ``ping
 	   <address of server>``\  there (where \ ``<address of server>``\  represents he IP address of the
 	   server).
-The server should respond as shown in the following figure.
+The server should respond as shown in the figure :ref:`fig-cmdp`.

 	#.
 Have you changed any of the server's parameters?
 At this point in the installation the port
 	   number of the server must be 8069 using the protocol XML-RPC.